 When I began taking classes in 1997, I loved learning the asanas and moving my body in different ways.
 I was attracted to the physicality of yoga.
-As I have moved along my yoga path, I have also learned to love the wonderful benefits of working with pranayama (breathing exercises) and the value of creating awareness about my body, my mind, and my feelings.
+As I have moved along my yoga path, I have also learned to love the wonderful benefits of working with pranayama (breathing exercises) and the value of creating awareness and curiosity about my body, my mind, and my feelings.

 I began teaching in 2002 and started the yoga program at McAllister Center in 2004.
 Currently I am teaching at The Morton Community Center, The McAllister Center, Cook Biomedical, and volunteer at the Hanna Center After School Program.